Skip to content

 What impact does a declaration of trust have if one of the property owners dies?

-A declaration of trust can have an influence on the administration of the estate when one of the property owners dies.
+A declaration of trust can have an influence on the administration of the estate when one of the property owners passes away.

 Because a declaration of trust severs any joint tenancy that might have been in place when it is set up, the deceased's share of the property instead passes to their named beneficiary in the will.

-Without a will, intestacy rules apply.
-For example, with no will the whole estate passes to the children in equal shares.
+Without a will, the rules of intestacy apply.
+This may mean someone’s loved ones do not end up benefitting in the way that that person would have wanted them to.
 Importantly, the deceased's share doesn't automatically go to other owners, unless it's stated in the deceased's will.

-This means unmarried couples owning as tenants in common need wills to prevent conflicts, as intestacy rules may lead to the deceased's partner not inheriting their share, potentially causing disputes.
+This means unmarried couples owning as tenants in common need wills in place to prevent conflicts, as intestacy rules may lead to the deceased's partner not inheriting their share, potentially causing disputes.

 Will a declaration of trust affect my mortgage?